cginternals/cpplocate/README.md

 # Tips for Linking

-We suggest using the build system of *cpplocate* for a smooth integration: [CMake](https://cmake.org/) For it, *cpplocate* provides a find configuration script that should be installed into your system or at least accessible by CMake.
+For a smooth integration we suggest using [CMake](https://cmake.org/), the build system employed by *cpplocate*.
+In this case, *cpplocate* provides a find configuration script that should be either installed into your system or at least accessible by CMake.
-In the projects CMakeLists.txt, add one of the following lines:
+In your project's CMakeLists.txt, add one of the following lines:

 ```cmake
 find_package(cpplocate QUIET) # if you want to check for existence
 find_package(cpplocate REQUIRED) # if it is really required in your project
 ```
-Finally, just link cpplocate to your own library or executable:
+Finally, just link *cpplocate* to your own library or executable:

 ```cmake
 target_link_libraries(${target} ...
 PUBLIC cpplocate::cpplocate)